Managing DNS aliases - Amazon FSx for Windows File Server

 1. Take a backup of the existing file system.
 For more information, see Working with user-initiated backups.

 2. Restore the backup to a new file system.
-For more information, see Restoring backups.
+For more information, see Restoring backups to new file system.

 Once the new file system is available, you will be able to use DNS aliases to access it, using the information provided in this section.